 Map courtesy of Steuben County Conference & Visitors Bureau

-It should come as a surprise to no one that most of our weekend itinerary centered around beer tastings, vineyard visits, and some great eats.
-We set off on the four-hour drive early on Friday morning knowing that beer would be ready and waiting when we arrived at our first stop if of the weekend, the town of Corning.
+It is a surprise to no one that our weekend centered around beer tastings, vineyard visits, and great eats.
+We set off on the four-hour drive early on Friday morning.
+We knew that beer would be ready and waiting when we arrived in Corning, New York.

 Horseheads Brewing // Before heading into downtown Corning, we made a pit stop in a small, nearby town called Horseheads.
 The town itself is so tiny you could just about pass through without realizing it, and about a mile further on a quiet country road, a somewhat nondescript building houses one of New York State’s newest and most prizing-winning breweries: Horseheads Brewing.
-Winners of the 2015 TAP NY F.X.
-Memorial Cup for Best Craft Beer Brewery in New York State, Horseheads Brewing seemed like the perfect place to start our beer tasting in Corning and the Southern Fingerlakes.
+This is the winner of the 2015 TAP NY F.X.
+Memorial Cup for Best Craft Beer Brewery in New York State.
+As such, it seemed like the perfect place to start our beer tasting in Corning and the Southern Fingerlakes.

-At noon on a Friday in April, the brewery was understandably empty when we arrived, but it didn’t take long before a steady stream of locals began stopping in for growler refills while chatting with the bartender and assistant brewer, Brian.
-We nabbed a spot front and center at the small bar and Brian presented a flight of eight of Horseheads’ current and most well-known beers.
+At noon on a Friday in April, the brewery was understandably empty when we arrived.
+But it didn’t take long before a steady stream of locals stopped in for growler refills.
+Almost everyone stopped to chat with the bartender and assistant brewer, Brian.
+We nabbed a spot front and center at the small bar.
+Here, Brian presented a flight of eight of Horseheads’ current and most well-known beers.

-We spent the next hour chatting with Brian and tasting what would turn out to be some of the best beer of our entire weekend.
+We spent the next hour chatting with Brian and tasting some of the best beer of our entire weekend.
 Among our favorites?
 The OMfG, a chocolate peanut butter porter; the Chemung Canal Towpath Ale, an easy-to-drink cream ale; and the Maple Amber Ale, which uses pure Maple Syrup, evident in both color and taste.

-We easily could have spent the rest of the afternoon sampling more brews and talking with Brian about the area and the history of the brewery, but alas, we only had 24 hours in Corning and much more wine and beer to taste.
+We easily could have spent the afternoon sampling brews and talking with Brian about local history.
+But alas, we only had 24 hours in Corning and much more wine and beer to taste.

-Iron Flamingo Brewery // After arriving in Corning and spending some time exploring the downtown shops, a second beer tasting was most definitely in order.
+Iron Flamingo Brewery // We happily explored the downtown shops, but a second beer tasting was most definitely in order.
 We took a leisurely walk across the Chemung River and about 10 minutes north to Iron Flamingo Brewery, just in time for a 5 o’clock happy hour.

-By the time we arrived, the tasting room was packed with local businessmen, couples, and families, all who apparently had the same happy hour idea that we did.
-Luckily, we found a high top table tucked in a sunny corner and overlooking the front driveway, where a food truck was serving the crowd with some very tempting looking tacos.
+By the time we arrived, the tasting room was packed with local businessmen, couples, and families.
+Apparently, everyone had the same happy hour idea that we did.
+Luckily, we found a high top table tucked in a sunny corner and overlooking the front driveway.
+Here, a food truck was serving the crowd with some very tempting looking tacos.